What is Hard Water?

 This degree of hardness standard is often misinterpreted and arguably misleading in that it does not account for how the water behaves.
 It does serve to indicate how hard water will behave with different amounts or concentrations of untreated hardness minerals.
 For instance, less than 1 grain untreated mineral concentration will not have too much effect on how the water behaves.
 And 1 to 3.5 grain will have more effect on how the water behaves, it will behave even harder.
 If the water contains more than 10.5 grain untreated mineral concentration will display the most evident hard water behavior.
 All that is needed to improve the meaning of this standard is to add a simple statement to clarify this standard refers to untreated concentrations of minerals.

 This degree of hardness standard often leads to confusion.
-Here is why, it is common practice in the water treatment industry to perform a “hardness test” to determine mineral concentration.
+Here is why, it is common practice in the water treatment industry to perform a "hardness test" to determine mineral concentration.
 Nothing wrong with knowing the mineral concentration.
-The confusion comes in when the mineral concentration measured by the hardness test is equated to the above degree of hardness standard.
-This standard does not consider how the water behaves.
+The confusion comes in when the mineral concentration measured by the hardness test is equated to the above degree of hardness standard, again this standard does not consider how the water behaves.

 More from the WQA website: